 ID: MRFR/E&P/6613-HCR | February 2021 | Region: Global | 111 pages

-Underbalanced drilling market size is projected to reach USD XX million by 2024 from an estimated USD XX million, with 5.24% CAGR from 2019 to 2024.
+Underbalanced drilling market size is projected to reach USD XX million by 2024 from an estimated USD XX million, with 5.24% CAGR during the forecast period.

 The major factors driving the growth of the global underbalanced drilling market include rising demand for crude oil owing to rapid urbanization, increasing exploration and drilling activities, and discovery of new oil and gas deposits.
 Moreover, there are various oil and gas operators investing in the oil and gas industry due to improving crude oil prices.
 Moreover, the projected high growth of underbalanced drilling is due to the potential for higher penetration rates, increasing concern about formation damage, and the ability to reduce lost circulation in depleted reservoirs.
 Additionally, the current trend in drilling and completion activities also present a growth opportunity for the global underbalanced drilling market.